dhrumil0406/ConvoHub/frontend/README.md

 # some changes on login, signup, navbar -> problem related to colors

 # In frontend Home page created, useChatStore and sidebarSkeleton and sidebar

+# some changes on app, index.js, auth controller, msg controller

+# In frontend ChatContainer, ChatHeader, MessageInput page is created